There may be times you want users to create, edit or even delete rows on a data source. You can do this by setting up a form as described below.

 If you want to delete rows from a data source you will need to build a separate form that will perform deletes, even if you already have a form that does adds/edits.

-This is an intentional platform approach, as it means the deletion operation is always silo'd to a dedicated dorm design.
-This helps to avoid situations where a user might delete a row when they thought they were inserting/updating it.
+This is an intentional platform approach, as it means the deletion operation is always silo'd to a dedicated form design.
+This helps to avoid situations where users might delete a row when they thought they were inserting/updating it.

 Once you have created your dedicated 'Delete' form follow these steps: